 📜

-The items on the right are not unimportant — the items on the left are simply valued more.
+The things on the right still matter.
+The things on the left matter more.

-These four values do not mean documentation, contracts or plans are bad.
-They mean that when trade-offs arise, Agile teams prioritise working output and responsiveness over bureaucratic completeness.
-A team that insists on 300 pages of documentation before writing a single line of code is following the plan over responding to change — the opposite of Agile.
+These four values do not mean throw away documentation or ignore your plan.
+They mean when you have to choose, you prioritise people and working output over process and paperwork.
+A team spending six months writing documents before building anything is following the plan over responding to reality.
+That is the opposite of Agile.

 💡

-Agile vs Waterfall in one sentence: Waterfall assumes you can define requirements fully upfront; Agile assumes they will evolve as you build and learn.
-Neither is universally better — the right choice depends on how well-defined your requirements are and how stable they are likely to remain.
-See the full Agile vs Waterfall guide →
+Agile vs Waterfall in simple terms: Waterfall assumes you can define everything upfront.
+Agile assumes requirements will change as you build and learn.
+Neither is always right.
+The correct choice depends on how stable your requirements are.
+On a hotel construction project, requirements are fixed.
+On a mobile app, they change every sprint.
+See the full Agile vs Waterfall guide for the complete comparison.

 02 — The 12 Principles